bdmendes/smockito/README.md

 No. Smockito leverages a handful of powerful Scala 3 features, such as inlining, opaque types and contextual functions.
 If you are on the process of migrating a Scala 2 codebase, it might be a good opportunity to replace the likes of [specs2-mock](https://mvnrepository.com/artifact/org.specs2/specs2-mock) or [mockito-scala](https://github.com/mockito/mockito-scala) as you migrate your modules.

+### Is this really a mocking framework?

+This is a facade for Mockito, which in itself is technically a [test spy framework](https://github.com/mockito/mockito/wiki/FAQ#is-it-really-a-mocking-framework).
+There is a great debate regarding the definitions of mocks, stubs, spies, test duplicates...
+Here, we assume a mock to be a "faked" object, and a stub a provided implementation for a subset of the input space.

 ### What should I mock?

 A matter of personal taste.
 Arguably, the bare minimum to increase your test surface.
 If possible, use simple higher-order functions and/or traits to inject behaviour.
 Read the [Mockito wiki guide](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more opinions on the matter.